 Yes, an LLC can have a president.
-An LLC can give its Chief Executive almost any title and President is one that is often used.
+An LLC can give its Chief Executive almost any title and President is one that many Operating Agreements use.
 The Operating Agreement will set forth the duties of the President.
 The President is essentially the highest ranking manager in the LLC.
 The Operating Agreement typically gives the President general management powers of the business of the LLC, as well as full power to open bank accounts.
 Other titles of LLC officers and managers are Secretary and Treasurer for example.
-The person who serves as an LLC’s president can also serve as the secretary and treasurer and, in a single-member LLC, president may be the only title used for that person.
+The person who serves as an LLC’s president can also serve as the secretary and treasurer and, in a single-member LLC, president may be the only title the Operating Agreement uses for that person.

 Who are the LLC Managers?